One Piece: Spin-offs and crossovers

-Related media
+Anime

 Festival films and original video animation

 One Piece: Defeat Him!
 The Pirate Ganzack! was produced by Production I.G for the 1998 Jump Super Anime Tour and was directed by Gorō Taniguchi.
-Luffy, Nami, and Zoro are attacked by a sea monster that destroys their boat and separates them.
+The plot follows Luffy, Nami, and Zoro after they are attacked by a sea monster that destroys their boat and separates them.
 Luffy is found on an island beach, where he saves a little girl, Medaka, from two pirates.
-All the villagers, including Medaka's father have been abducted by Ganzack and his crew and forced into labor.
+All the villagers, including Medaka's father, have been abducted by the pirate Ganzack and his crew and forced into labour.
 After hearing that Ganzack also stole all the food, Luffy and Zoro rush out to retrieve it.
 As they fight the pirates, one of them kidnaps Medaka.
-A fight starts between Luffy and Ganzack, ending with Luffy's capture.
+A fight ensues between Luffy and Ganzack, ending with Luffy's capture.
 Meanwhile, Zoro is forced to give up after a threat is made to kill all the villagers.
-They rise up against Ganzack, and while the islanders and pirates fight, Nami unlocks the three captives.
-Ganzack defeats the rebellion and reveals his armored battleship.
+They rise against Ganzack, and while the islanders and pirates fight, Nami frees the three captives.
+Ganzack defeats the rebellion and reveals his armoured battleship.
 The Straw Hat Pirates are forced to fight Ganzack once more to prevent him from destroying the island.

 A second film, One Piece: Romance Dawn Story, was produced by Toei Animation in July 2008 for the Jump Super Anime Tour.
 It is 34 minutes in length and based on the first version of Romance Dawn.
 It includes the Straw Hat Pirates up to Brook and their second ship, the Thousand Sunny.
 In search for food for his crew, Luffy arrives at a port after defeating a pirate named Crescent Moon Gally on the way.
 There he meets a girl named Silk, who was abandoned by attacking pirates as a baby and raised by the mayor.
 Her upbringing causes her to value the town as her "treasure".
 The villagers mistake Luffy for Gally and capture him just as the real Gally returns.
 Gally throws Luffy in the water and plans to destroy the town, but Silk saves him and Luffy pursues Gally.
-His crew arrives to help him, and with their help he recovers the treasure for the town, acquires food, and destroys Gally's ship.
+His crew arrives to help him, and with their help, he recovers the treasure for the town, acquires food, and destroys Gally's ship.
 The film was later released as a triple feature DVD with Dragon Ball: Yo!
-Son Goku and His Friends Return!! and Tegami Bachi: Light and Blue Night, that was available only though a mail-in offer exclusively to Japanese residents.
+Son Goku and His Friends Return!! and Tegami Bachi: Light and Blue Night, that was available only through a mail-in offer exclusively to Japanese residents.